vegalyraevt/vegalyraevt/contact.md

 - Female Voice actors/singers intrested in creating a voicebank for TTS and Vocaloid.

 Please email: constellationvirtualmedia@gmail.com or reach out directly on Twitter or Discord.
+If you wouldnlike to volunteer to help train Aurora on how to stream please see [this form](https://docs.google.com/forms/d/1wk8xr39PAWbq1H_wXJwZhetltHBV6Uys6AlFa97b1tA)!

 ## 📋 Press Kit